Press Release

 586.294.6700 or adele@narts.org

-Resale Continues to Thrive in a Slow Economy
+Resale Thrives in a Slow Economy

 St. Clair Shores, MI — The resale industry is one of the few recession proof segments of retailing.
 Not only does it survive during economic downturns but it grows and thrives... shining with promise.
 The appeal is twofold... consumers are attracted to buying quality merchandise at a fraction of the original cost and there is a financial incentive to sell, consign or donate their unused or unwanted items.

 Resale attracts a new demographic of both suppliers and customers during difficult economic times.
-"People who previously gave away clothing, household goods and furniture are seeking other ways to dispose of unwanted items during an economic pinch." says Adele Meyer, Executive Director, "Some donate merchandise to a Not For Profit thrift shop and take advantage of the tax deductions while helping a charity raise money.
+"People who previously gave away clothing, household goods and furniture are seeking other ways to dispose of unwanted items during an economic pinch." says Adele Meyer, Executive Director, "Some donate merchandise to a Not For Profit resale shop and take advantage of the tax deductions while helping a charity raise money.
 Others may choose to sell or consign merchandise at a local resale shop... turning their 'no longer needed' articles into CASH!"

-The survey also revealed that 80.6% of the stores experienced an increase in new customers.
+Contrary to some media reports of decreased suppliers (consignors/sellers/donors), NARTS members have experienced an increase in the VOLUME of inventory coming in their stores with many reporting a higher QUALITY of incoming items.
+Stores also experienced an increase in new customers.
 Resale is definitely thriving during a time when other segments of retail are reporting significant decreases every month.

 While other segments of retailing are cutting back on advertising and promotions and are trimming inventory and staff, resale professionals are taking the opposite approach.
 NARTS member shops have been very aggressive in their advertising and marketing programs aimed at attracting a new demographic of customers and suppliers—those who may not have taken advantage of the benefits of resale before a decline in the economy.
 By maintaining their staff, resale shops are able to offer personalized service generally not found in the large department and discount stores.
 NARTS members pride themselves on their high level of customer service.

-Sue McCarthy, NARTS Secretary and owner of Women's Closet Exchange in St. Louis, MO, is always proactive in advertising and promoting her business in slow economic times.
+Sue McCarthy, NARTS Past Board Member and owner of Women's Closet Exchange in St. Louis, MO, is always proactive in advertising and promoting her business in slow economic times.
 During the recession in the early 90s, she doubled her TV commercial budget when most retailers were cutting back on advertising.
 As a result, Women's Closet Exchange increased their inventory, gained new customers and hired new employees to handle the surge in business.
 McCarthy remarked, "We do well because I don't listen to the media reports of doom and gloom.
 Instead we just keep doing what we do best... providing quality merchandise at affordable prices to our customers.
 We are rewarded with a business that has flourished for two decades—during both times of prosperity and recessions."

-Ellen Didion, owner of Chic to Chic and her newly opened second location, Chic to Chic Too, in Maryland said, "Reporters who recently visited our stores were quite surprised to hear so many positive things from our customers.
+Ellen Didion, owner of Chic to Chic and her second location, Chic to Chic Too, in Maryland said, "Reporters who recently visited our stores were quite surprised to hear so many positive things from our customers.
 They come in here and completely forget the outside world and their concerns about the economy for a little while.
 At Chic to Chic they can always find something that is within their budget—they shop around, talk to each other, model clothes for all to see and even if they do not make a purchase, they know they are always welcome to browse and will leave feeling better than when they first came in!
 Women LOVE to "gather"—aka shop—and consignment stores as well as thrift stores still offer guilt-free shopping!"

 ###